niwinz/niwibe-site/content/blog/2015-03-08-error-handling.md

 Having this code snippet, you can observe:

-- Using exceptions violation of the "Single Responsibility Principle".
-By definition, any function using a try/catch is doing more that one thing at time: function logic and error handling.
+- Using exceptions violates the "Single Responsibility Principle".
+By definition, any function using a try/catch is doing more that one thing at time: domain logic and error handling.
 - That approach also violates the open/closed principle.
 If you want extend error handling, you should touch a function code that also has domain logic.